EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Short-circuit forces

-EMS calculates the magnetic force acting both on the windings and the core material as well as the stress and structural displacement due to these forces.
-This type of calculation is helpful in guaranteeing the structural integrity of the transformer.
+EMS calculates the magnetic force acting on the windings and the core material and the stress and structural displacement due to these forces.
+This type of calculation helps guarantee the structural integrity of the transformer.

 A Motor Software and a Calculator

-EMS can be used as a motor design software and can be used to virtually study critical electric motor design parameters, including:
+EMS can be used as motor design software and can be used to study critical electric motor design parameters, including virtually

 Parameters estimation

-Winding inductance and resistance play a significant role in the control and state estimation of electrical motors.
-An example of this would be phase current control in an SRM motor or rotor position estimation in a sensor-less BLDC.
-EMS can determine these parameter values for a desired set of frequency and current conditions.
+Winding inductance and resistance play a significant role in electrical motors’ control and state estimation.
+An example would be phase current control in an SRM motor or rotor position estimation in a sensor-less BLDC.
+EMS can determine these parameter values for a desired frequency set and current conditions.

 3D modeling problems

-EMS is a full 3D modeling platform.
-This enables simulation of some important topologies and effects which are otherwise impossible to analyze:
+- EMS is a complete 3D modeling platform.
+This enables the simulation of some important topologies and effects which are otherwise impossible to analyze:

--Skewing of slots or rotor poles is a common technique for cogging force reduction.
-Its results can be estimated only if the interaction between stator and rotor is captured in all 3 dimensions.
+- Skewing of slots or rotor poles is a common technique for cogging force reduction.
+Its results can be estimated only if the interaction between the stator and rotor is captured in all three dimensions.

--Advanced machine topologies such as axial flux and transverse flux machines inherently operate with 3D flux distribution and should be treated as such.
+- Advanced machine topologies such as axial and transverse flux machines inherently operate with 3D flux distribution and should be treated as such.

 Torque